DrPenknife/qrapids-docker/README.md

 # Build images

-Go to the main folder where the docker-compose file is located and follow below instruction
+Go to the main directory where the docker-compose file is located and follow the instruction

 ```bash
 docker-compose build
 ```
-It may take a few moments
+Please notice that this make take some time to finish.

 # Quick Start

-After build all images, we can running whole environment starting from PostgresSQL, Sonarcube, Elasticsearch, Kafka and zookeeper
+After building all images, we can set up the entire environment including PostgresSQL, Sonarcube, Elasticsearch, Kafka, and Zookeeper

 ```bash
 # Running required tools
 docker-compose up -d sonarqube zookeeper kafka elasticsearch kibana db
 ```
 Verify all services have been started correctly.
-In the next step, we need to add an example project into our running Sonarcube.
+In the next step, we need to add an example project to analyse it with Sonarcube.
+This step is needed to produce the minimum amount of data for Q-Rapids tools.

 ```bash
 # Add Example project into SonarCube